 If you were disabled and unable to work as a result of an accident or illness, what would you and your family do for income?

-This is required in most states, and so is the most common.
+- Employer-paid disability insurance – This is required in most states, and so is the most common.
 Most employers provide some short-term sick leave.
-Many larger employers provide long-term disability coverage as well, typically with benefits of up to 60 percent of salary lasting from five years to age 65, and in some cases extended for life.
+Many larger employers provide short-term (STD) and long-term disability (LTD) coverage as well, typically with benefits of up to 60 percent of salary lasting from five years to age 65.
+In some cases, LTD insurance is extended for life.
 Disability benefits from employer paid policies are subject to income tax.

-This can be paid to workers whose disability is expected to last at least 12 months and is so severe that no gainful employment can be performed.
+- Social Security disability benefits may be paid to workers whose disability is expected to last at least 12 months and is so severe that no gainful employment can be performed.

 - The Department of Veterans Affairs will provide some replacement income for veterans, depending on the nature and circumstances of the disability.